jfuellert/AFFEvent/README.md

     //@type : NSString

 ##AFFEventAPI
 The AFFEventAPI object is the container object for handler interactions.
-Here is where you can send events, check handlers, lock and unlock handlers, add handlers, and remove handlers.
+Here is where you can send events, check handlers or blocks, lock and unlock handlers or blocks, add handlers, add blocks, remove handlers, and remove blocks.
 Events handling can be changed at any time using any of the AFFEventAPI methods.
 These methods can also be chained.

-###Locking / Unlocking Handlers
+###Locking / Unlocking Handlers and Blocks
-AFFEventAPI objects control their handler counterparts so they have the ability to add, remove, or, in this case, lock and unlock any handlers.
-Locking a handler method means that the method won't be fired upon sending an event.
-The handler is not removed from the event handler list so it can be used again by unlocking it.
-This locking and unlocking of method handlers is especially useful in cases where you'd want to temporarily block interactions; let's say a pop-up menu that blocks other elements in an interface from interacting while the pop-up is active.
+AFFEventAPI objects control their handler and block counterparts so they have the ability to add, remove, or, in this case, lock and unlock any handlers and blocks.
+Locking a handler method or a block means that the method or block won't be fired upon sending an event.
+The handler or block is not removed from the event handler list so it can be used again by unlocking it.
+This locking and unlocking of method handlers and blocks is especially useful in cases where you'd want to temporarily disable interactions; let's say a pop-up menu that blocks other elements in an interface from interacting while the pop-up is active.
 Here is a list of locking and unlocking methods that AFFEvent provides:

+    //Handler lock methods
     - (void)lockHandler:(AFFEventHandler *)handler;
     - (void)unlockHandler:(AFFEventHandler *)handler;
     - (void)lockHandlers:(NSSet *)handlers;